FAQ for pregnancy

 Alcohol consumption during pregnancy can harm the developing unborn baby or the breastfeeding baby.

-If you are breastfeeding, not drinking is the safest option.
+If you are breastfeeding, not drinking alcohol is the safest option.

 What about vitamin and mineral supplements?